Superconductivity of repulsive spinless fermions with sublattice potentials: Supplemental Material

 Some details of the numerical implementation are as follows.
 For the full (effective) lattice models, we obtain the ground-state energies $E_n$ of finite systems using DMRG (exact) diagonalization.
-To accurately compute binding energies, we need system sizes larger than the bound states sizes.
-We estimate the finite-size errors by doing $1/N$ extrapolation for data of largest two systems we obtain.
-The extrapolated data in Fig.~\ref{fig:bind energies} have errors much smaller than the size of marker.
+To accurately compute binding energies, we need system sizes larger than the sizes of the bound states.
+We estimate the finite-size errors by doing $1/N$ extrapolation for data of the two largest systems we obtain.
+The extrapolated data in Fig.~\ref{fig:bind energies} have errors smaller than the size of markers.
 The periodic boundary condition is implemented in the exact diagonalization, which enables reading the momentum quantum numbers.
-DMRG is less efficient to deal with periodic condition along two directions and we thus only implement periodic boundary on one direction while implement open boundary condition on another.
+DMRG is less efficient to deal with periodic conditions along two directions and we thus only implement a periodic boundary condition in one direction while implementing an open boundary condition on the other.
 In this case, to correctly calculate the bulk binding energy, we find it essential to eliminate the low-energy edge modes.
 Such modes can be understood by considering the potential and interaction part of the Hamiltonian Eq.~\ref{full model}:$\sum_{\langle i,j \rangle} Vn_in_j+\sum_{i \in B}Dn_i$.
-As $A$ sublattice is almost fully-filled, if a fermion on B sublattice is located at the open boundary rather than in the bulk, it feels less repulsion from the fermions on B sublattice.
+As $A$ sublattice is almost fully-filled, if a fermion on B sublattice is located at the open boundary rather than in the bulk, it feels less repulsion from the fermions on $B$ sublattice.
 Consequently, these configurations have lower energy.
-We find that introducing additional potential terms $Vn_i$ on the boundary of B sublattice can eliminate low-energy edge modes.
+We find that introducing additional potential terms $Vn_i$ on the boundary of $B$ sublattice can eliminate low-energy edge modes.